jimmoffitt/tb-usage-cost-metrics/README.md

 ### storage

+Retrieves from the ``` tinybird.datasources_storage``` Service Data Source the maximum amount of storage from the previos day.
 Data storage refers to the disk storage of all the data you keep in Tinybird.
 This includes all of your Data Sources and Materialized Views, and well as any quarantined data.
 Data storage pricing is based on the amount of storage used after compression.

 For billing, a measurement of this storage is made at the end of every month.
 This Node queries for the maximum amount of stored data over the previous day by default.
-The maximum storage can be queried using the `start_date` and `end_date` parameters.
+The maximum storage over a different period can be queried using the `start_date` and `end_date` parameters.
 ```sql
 %
     SELECT